mdolbear/logbook/README.md

 127.0.0.1       logbook
 ```

-5.Once all pods are running, go to url http://logbook/swagger-ui/index.html to get to swagger.
+5. Once all pods are running, go to url http://logbook/swagger-ui/index.html to get to swagger.